jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 Here is a small walk through to install 2 different Vagrant boxes:

 1. Create a directory called vagrant on your host system (not in a virtual machine)
-1. In that directory create 2 sub-directories; `bionic64` and `centos7`
+1. In that directory create 2 sub-directories; `jammy64` and `almalinux9`
-1. `cd` to the bionic64 directory and issue this command: `vagrant init ubuntu/bionic64`
+1. `cd` to the bionic64 directory and issue this command: `vagrant init ubuntu/jammy64`
 1. Issue the command `vagrant up`
 1. Upon successful boot, issue the command: `vagrant ssh` to connect to bionic64 virtual machine - then exit the ssh session
-1. Repeat the above steps in the centos7 directory and replace the init command in step 3 with: `vagrant init centos/7`
+1. Repeat the above steps in the centos7 directory and replace the init command in step 3 with: `vagrant init alamlinux/9`
 1. In each directory issue the command `vagrant halt` or `vagrant suspend` to power down the VMs

 ## Packer

 ### The Problem Packer Solves

 By 2010 Vagrant was being used to manage VMs, there was no tool that could be used to quickly and reliably create VMs.
 This problem was solved by HashiCorp and called [Packer](https://packer.io "Packer.io").
-Packer, much like the name suggests, allows you to automate the installation of operating systems.  or better said, "Packer is a tool for creating machine and container images for multiple platforms from a single source configuration[^155]."
+Packer, much like the name suggests, allows you to automate the installation of operating systems.
+Or better said, "Packer is a tool for creating machine and container images for multiple platforms from a single source configuration[^155]."
 Operating systems from Windows to Linux to BSD were all designed to be installed manually.
 Unlike installing software, there is no existing operating system when you are installing an operating system, making automatic installation difficult.

-Packer attacked this problem by creating its own binary which acts as a supervisor and initiates the proper key sequence to turn a manual install into and automated install via a JSON based build template.
+Packer attacked this problem by creating its own binary which acts as a supervisor and initiates the proper key sequences to turn a manual install into and automated install via a JSON based build template.
 This can take place on multiple formats or platforms and does not even focus on physical machines.
 Packer uses already existing answer file technology for Linux, such as Kickstart and Preseed to allow for automated and repeatable installs to create machine images.
 "A machine image is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.
 Machine image formats change for each platform.
 Some examples include AMIs for EC2, VMDK/VMX files for VMware, OVF exports for VirtualBox, and others[^155]."
 Network installs have existed for decades, but this method always assumed a physical 1-to-1 infrastructure, which as you have seen in this class is no longer the only reality.

 Having a code based automated configuration now lets you track, audit, and centralize your build template in version control.
 With minor modifications, you can now have centralized machine image construction and export to various hardware platforms.
 You could build a VirtualBox VM, which could be exported to Vagrant or Amazon Web Services, or Docker.
 Now all of your developers, operations, testers, and QA can have access to the same machine on most any platform.
 As stated on the [Packer.io](https://packer.io "packer webpage") webpage the advantages of using packer are as follows[^156]: